-Assessment Assessment Type Weighting (%) LO Assessment (No.) Students will give a presentation summarising and critiquing two 25 1, 2 contrasting analytical approaches on a chosen work taken from the analytical literature.
+Assessment Assessment Type Weighting LO Assessment (%) (No.) Students will give a presentation summarising and critiquing two 25 1, 2 contrasting analytical approaches on a chosen work taken from the analytical literature.
 This will be in the form of a Powerpoint presentation

-and a short paper of will also be required
+and a short paper of 20 minutes duration followed by discuss will also be required to submit a hard copy of their presentati

-Students will submit Students will submit a project of c.
-2000-2500 words consisting of their 1, 2, 3, 4
+Students will submit a project of c.
+2000-2500 words consisti own analysis of an extended work informed by the methodology.
+75 1, 2, 3, 4

-own analysis of an ex tended work informed by the methodolo gies covered

 in the course.

-Module Specific Asse essment Arrangements (if applicable)
+Module Specific Assessment Arrangements (if applicable)

-• D erogations from General Assessment n/a
+Derogations from General Assessment n/a

 Regulations

 Module Assessment Thresholds 3L (50%) for module

-• S I Special Repeat Assessment
+Special Repeat Assessment n/a

 Arrangements

-Notes •
+Notes

-Module available for DMus, PhD and MPhil Students.
+Module available for DMus.
+PhD and MPhil Students.